Buell Motorcycle Company

-Buell Motorcycles is an American motorcycle manufacturer based in Grand Rapids, Michigan, United States.
+Buell Motorcycles is an American motorcycle manufacturer based in Grand Rapids, Michigan.
 It was founded in 1983 by ex-Harley-Davidson engineer Erik Buell.

 Harley-Davidson acquired 49 percent of Buell in 1993, and Buell became a wholly owned subsidiary of Harley-Davidson by 2003.

 On November 17, 2006, Buell announced that it had produced and shipped its 100,000th motorcycle.

 On October 15, 2009, Harley-Davidson announced the discontinuation of the Buell product line as part of its strategy to focus on the Harley-Davidson brand.
-The last Buell motorcycle produced through Harley-Davidson was in October 30, 2009, bringing the number manufactured to 136,923.
+The last Buell motorcycle produced through Harley-Davidson was on October 30, 2009, bringing the number manufactured to 136,923.
 In November 2009, Erik Buell announced the launch of Erik Buell Racing, an independent company run by Erik Buell which initially produced race-only versions of the 1125R model, then subsequently offered an updated 1190RS model for the street or the track, and produced further improved 1190RX and 1190SX models which are intended for street or track use.

-In February 2021, Buell Motorcycles announced they are back in production under the new ownership of Erik Buell Racing (EBR).
+In February 2021, Buell Motorcycles announced that motorcycle production had returned, under the ownership of Erik Buell Racing (EBR).
 Buell announced they will use the superbike platforms developed from 2011 to 2020 to build out their model line up to approximately ten models in 2024.
 The models will include variations for touring, dirt, adventure, and cruisers.